Man shot on Weisser Park Avenue | Police/Fire | Journal Gazette

 DEVAN FILCHAK | The Journal Gazette

-A man is in life-threatening condition after being shot while he was eating dinner inside of his Weisser Park Avenue home today.
+A man was in life-threatening condition after being shot while he was eating dinner inside of his Weisser Park Avenue home.

-The shooting was reported about 9:15 p.m. at the home of the 4600 block of Weisser Park Avenue, the Fort Wayne Police Department said in a release.
+The shooting was reported about 9:15 p.m.
+Tuesday in the 4600 block of Weisser Park Avenue, the Fort Wayne Police Department said in a release.
 The man was conscious when police arrived, and he had an apparent gunshot wound to his back and to his arm, the release said.

 The man was in serious condition when he was transported to a local hospital, but a physician then downgraded his condition to life-threatening, the release said.